S. A. MOORE

 program.
 In addition, the final product is less readable, and less

 maintainable.
 C remains a good language.
-Its simplicity is its biggest
+Its simplicity is its

 virtue.
-But in no way, shape or form does it measure up to the hype
+But in no way, shape or form does it measure up to the

 surrounding it, which often ignores the (many) flaws in the language.